Windsor, New Hampshire: Government and politics

 Windsor is located in New Hampshire's 2nd congressional district represented by Democrat Maggie Goodlander (D-Nashua).
 In the New Hampshire Senate, Windsor is located within New Hampshire's 8th State Senate district, represented by Republican Ruth Ward (R-Stoddard).

 In the New Hampshire House of Representatives, Windsor is located entirely in Hillsborough's 30th district, which is represented by three Republicans: Riché Colcombe, Jim Creighton and Jim Fedolfi.

-After backing Barack Obama by 6 points in 2008, when he won with a majority of 8 votes, Windsor has become strongly Republican, becoming New Hampshire's most Republican town (excluding unincorporated locations, grants and townships).
+After backing Barack Obama by 6 points in 2008, when he won with a margin of 8 votes, Windsor has become strongly Republican, becoming New Hampshire's most Republican town (excluding unincorporated locations, grants and townships).
 In 2012, the town swung 27 percent towards Mitt Romney.
 The town was Donald Trump's strongest town in the state in all three of his elections, backing him with a 53-point margin in 2016, 45-point margin in 2020 and 54.5-point margin in 2024.